 She is a graduate of the University of Southern California, earning a bachelor’s degree in Biology as well as in Environmental Studies, before earning her master’s degree in Oceanography from Florida State University.
 She is a Certified Floodplain Manager, Professional Wetland Scientist, and LEED Accredited Professional.
 She serves on the board for the Tallahassee Chapter of Florida Association of Environmental Professionals and as an appointee on the Leon County Water Resources Committee.
 Danielle is also a member of the Florida Floodplain Managers Association, Florida Shore and Beach Preservation Association, and the Society of Wetland Scientists.

-Outside of the office, Danielle is a passionate mother of two (Lorelei, age 14, and Hunter, age 4), enthusiastic outdoors person, and engaged civic volunteer.
+Outside of the office, Danielle is a passionate mother of two, enthusiastic outdoors person, and engaged civic volunteer.
 She loves mountain biking, camping, sailing, yoga, traveling and making memories on family adventures.
 Locally, Danielle is an active volunteer with the League of Women Voters of Tallahassee and my Rotary Club, Sunrise Rotary.
 Her favorite service activities involve helping those with disabilities, promoting better public health, and improving the quality of life of the economically vulnerable portions of our community.